ericmjl/small-group/README.md

 A: They are stored in your home directory.
 The exact path is: `~/.smallgroup/members.json`.

 **Q: What is the algorithm for dividing group members?**
 A: The algorithm maximizes the summed Shannon diversity across the "Faith Status", "Role" and "Gender" columns.
-You can find it in
+You can find it in the